 - Are you missing out on the opportunity to save hours of manual input labor each month?

-What if there was a fast and easy way to implement a bullet-proof system to enter transactions in a more efficient and consistent fashion?
+What if you had a fast and easy way to implement a bullet-proof system to enter transactions in a more efficient and consistent fashion?

 Well, there is!
-The solution: AccountingPRO.
+The solution: AccountingPRO™.